Small Heath: Muntz Street

 The development of properties in the area was made much easier and cheaper through the extraction of the local clay, which was then locally turned into bricks.
 The largest local clay pit was on Cattell Road.

 Members of Holy Trinity Cricket Club, Bordesley had formed the Small Heath Alliance Football Club in 1875 as a way of keeping fit over the winter.
 After playing in Bordesley Green and Sparkbrook, in 1877 they moved to what became called the Muntz Street stadium, which rented for an initial £5 a year from the family of Sam Jessey, a Small Heath player.
 The field had a capacity of 10,000 spectators and was bordered on two sides by developed streets, Muntz Street on the western side, Wright Street to the south; the other two sides of the enclosure adjoined farmland.

 Also serving as the headquarters of the Small Heath Athletic Club, the initial capacity was raised by the addition of a wooden stand and the terracing raised to expand the capacity to around 30,000.
 In 1895, the football club bought the lease to the ground, which had 11 years remaining, for a sum of £275.

 Small Heath Athletic Club (later called Small Heath Harriers) established its headquarters at the Muntz Street ground from the club's foundation in 1891.
 Though primarily a cross-country and road-racing club, they also participated in track and field athletics, and during the summer months the athletes were allowed to train on the football pitch.
-Birmingham received its city charter in 1889, the club was renamed Birmingham City Football Club in 1943.
+Birmingham received its city charter in 1889; the club was renamed Birmingham City Football Club in 1943.

 Eventually the ground proved too small for the football club's needs, and rising rents forced the development of a new stadium.
-The club built a new stadium nearer the city centre, St Andrew's.
+The club built a new stadium nearer to the city centre, St Andrew's.
 The last game at Muntz Street was played on 22 December 1906, when Birmingham beat Bury 3–1 in the First Division in front of some 10,000 spectators.
 St. Andrews hosted its first game in December 1906.
-Within months the Muntz Street had been demolished, the land cleared and housing built in what became Swanage Road; no plaque commemorates the site, but the street of the same name remains.
+Within months the Muntz Street ground had been demolished, the land cleared and housing built in what became Swanage Road; no plaque commemorates the site, but the street of the same name remains.